thingsboard/thingsboard.github.io/docs/user-guide/claiming-devices.md

 The claiming flow consists of two steps:
 - Sending a claiming initiation message using one of TB supported transport protocols (HTTP, MQTT, CoAP);
-- Sending device claiming confirmation message using the UI or curl command.
+- Sending device claiming confirmation message via curl command.

 Whenever claiming is succeed the device is being assigned to the specific customer.
 The **claimingAllowed** attribute is automatically deleted.